tijsvandenheuvel/document-retrieval/README.md

 Open the project in the Terminal

-You can navigate to the project folder using the `cd` command.
+You can navigate to the project folder using the `cd` and `ls` commands.

 You can also right-click the folder and click `New Terminal at Folder`